 Local Tax Codes

 When adding or changing employee local tax information, you must set up a table for each municipality you anticipate needing for the Location Code field.
-Contact your local Earned Income Tax offices for information concerning the applicable tax rates and regulations.
+Contact your local Earned Income Tax office for details on applicable tax rates and regulations.

-Use the Future Local Tax Codes option to update your Local Tax records accordingly as local rates change.
+Use the Future Local Tax page to update your Local Tax records accordingly as local rates change.
 This option allows you to modify table records without affecting live data until the specified effective date.
 For more information, refer to Future Tax Table Options.

 On the start page, select Human Resources.

-Enter the search criteria to find the required job class records, then select Search.
+Enter the Search Criteria to find the required local tax records, and then select Search.

 To edit a record, select the record and select Accept.
 Update the information and select Accept.

-To delete, select the record, select Delete, then Yes.
+To delete, select the record and select Delete.
+Select Yes.

 Select File to create the report in .rpt format.
-In the File Name field, you can change the default file name.
+The default file name is localtax.rpt.
+You can change the default file name.

-Select Excel to download the report in .xls format.
+Select Excel to download the report in .xlsx format.
 Select the required Excel Options.
+The default file name is localtaxrpt<####_#####>.xlsx.

 Select OK.